 Street party insurance

-Streets Alive has found that many small residents-only street parties do not take out Public Liability Insurance.
+Many small residents-only street parties do not take out Public Liability Insurance.
 But, some councils require it and some residents may choose to take it out to cover liability of the 'organisers' at a low level of cover such as only £1million.

 In 2012 for the Jubilee about 2 million people took part in street parties.
 Some of them had insurance cover but there were no claims at all made in the country, according to the insurance companies.